borela/bulkren/README.md

   --version           Show bulkren version.                            [boolean]

 Examples:
-  bulkren . "/foo/i" ../bar baz -d    Find nodes with the name “foo”(case
+  bren . "/foo/i" ../bar baz -d    Find nodes with the name “foo”(case
-                                      insensitive), move it to the parent
-                                      directory and rename it to “bar”.
+                                   insensitive), move it to the parent directory and rename it to “bar”.
 Any path containing “baz” is ignored.
-Directories
+Directories named “foo”
-                                      named “foo” won’t be affected because of the flag “-d”.
+                                   won’t be affected because of the flag “-d”.

-  bulkren . foo ../bar baz -d         Find nodes with the name “foo”(case
+  bren . foo ../bar baz -d         Find nodes with the name “foo”(case
-                                      sensitive), move it to the parent
-                                      directory and rename it to “bar”.
+                                   sensitive), move it to the parent directory and rename it to “bar”.
 Any path containing “baz” is ignored.
-Directories
+Directories named “foo”
-                                      named “foo” won’t be affected because of the flag “-d”.
+                                   won’t be affected because of the flag “-d”.

-  bulkren . "/(foo)bar/i" "$1baz" -d  Find nodes with the name “foobar”(case
+  bren . "/(foo)bar/i" "$1baz" -d  Find nodes with the name “foobar”(case
                                    insensitive), and rename it to “foobaz”.
-                                      Directories named “foobar” won’t be
+                                   Directories named “foobar” won’t be affected
-                                      affected because of the flag “-d”.
+                                   because of the flag “-d”.
 ```
 ## Preview